ninsuo/php-shared-memory/README.md

 ---------

 This class works the same way as `stdClass`, but you should give a file in its constructor.
-This file will be used to store and retrieve your data, use the same file on several apps to get the same instance of a variable.
+This file will be used to store and retrieve your data: use the same file on several apps to get the same instance of a variable.

 ```
 // something.php